ghenning/Singularity_Docker_Tut_2021/README.md

 First clone this repo to your computer
 ```
-git clone git@github.com:ghenning/PulsarTutorialJan2020.git
+git clone git@github.com:ghenning/Singularity_Docker_Tut_2021.git
 ```
-and cd into the **docker** directory.
+and cd into the `docker` directory.
 We will build a simple Docker image from the Dockerfile there, which includes Python and some packages.
 ```
 docker build -t simple_py .
 ```
 *(you can name the image whatever you like)*

-In the **code** directory is a tiny python script which reads in a two column data file and saves a plot of the data.
-This is a very familiar setup, where we have our **code**, **data**, and **results**.
-Start by making a directory called **results**.
+In the `code` directory is a tiny python script which reads in a two column data file and saves a plot of the data.
+This is a very familiar setup, where we have our *code*, *data*, and *results*.

 Now we use all of the above information run a Docker container which runs a script which reads in data from somewhere else, and spits out results in another directory.
 ```
-docker run --rm -u 1000:1000 -v /home/batman/work/PulsarTutorialJan2020/code/:/code
+docker run --rm -u 1000:1000 -v /home/batman/work/Singularity_Docker_Tut_2021/code/:/code
-    -v /home/batman/work/PulsarTutorialJan2020/data/:/data
+    -v /home/batman/work/Singularity_Docker_Tut_2021/data/:/data
-    -v /home/batman/work/PulsarTutorialJan2020/results/:/results
+    -v /home/batman/work/Singularity_Docker_Tut_2021/results/:/results
     simple_py python /code/example_program.py --data /data/data.txt --outdir /results
 ```
 This should create a figure in your results directory.